-Magnetic resonance imaging (MRI) has become increasingly available to clinicians for the evaluation of the newborn.
+Magnetic resonance imaging (MRI) has become increasingly available to clinicians to evaluate the newborn.
 However, with the exception of MRI in term infants with hypoxic-ischaemic encephalopathy (HIE), there are no formal guidelines that address the clinical indications for and the practical aspects of MRI of the brain in this patient group within the NHS.